Bojna Čavoglave

-"Bojna Čavoglave" (Croatian for "Čavoglave Battalion"), commonly referred to as just "Čavoglave", is a song by the Croatian musician Marko Perković Thompson.
+"Bojna Čavoglave" (Croatian for 'Čavoglave Battalion'), commonly referred to as just "Čavoglave", is a song by the Croatian musician Marko Perković Thompson.
 A folk rock war song, it was released as Perković's debut single on 1 February 1992 through Skalinada and Croatia Records.
 The song was composed during the Croatian War of Independence, becoming a popular wartime song.
 A remix version was included on Perković's debut studio album Moli mala (1992), while the single version was included on his first greatest hits album Sve najbolje (2003).
 Its performances after the conclusion of the war have been highly controversial in Croatia due to the song's heavily nationalist lyrics.

 Background

-Marko Perković joined the Croatian National Guard as a volunteer.
-Following the falls of Siverić, Drniš (16 September 1991), Oklaj, etc. to the rump Yugoslav People's Army (JNA), and the flight of the population of the villages surrounding Čavoglave, Čavoglave's residents decided to defend their village on their own.
-Perković given a Thompson submachine gun, thus earning the nom de guerre Thompson.
-An amateur musician, he composed the song alongside his comrades.
+Marko Perković joined the Croatian National Guard as a volunteer in 1991.
+Following the falls of Siverić, Drniš, and Oklaj to the Yugoslav People's Army (JNA) in September, and the flight of the population of the villages surrounding Čavoglave, the village's residents assembled their own battalion.
+Perković was given a Thompson submachine gun, thus earning the nom de guerre Thompson.
+An amateur musician, he composed the song "Bojna Čavoglave" with others fighting in the battalion.
 The initial version of the song was around 15 minutes long.
 Days before Christmas, one of Perković's comrades suggested that the song be recorded professionally in a studio.
 In the studio, the song was shortened and finalized during the night of Christmas Eve.
 In the morning, the cassette tape containing the track was given to Hrvatski Radio – Studio Split.
 Miroslav Lilić first aired it on New Year's Eve 1991; merely five minutes following the track's premiere, Čavoglave was targeted by mortars from the nearby village of Baljci, the headquarters of the Serb rebels in the area.

 Release

 The song's premiere on Hrvatski Radio launched Perković into stardom overnight.
 Already on 1 February 1992, "Bojna Čavoglave" was released on an audio cassette as a single through Zdenko Runjić's label Skalinada, and Croatia Records.
 The single was certified gold.
-Alongside "Čavoglave", the cassette featured another Perković track, "Moli mala".
+Alongside "Bojna Čavoglave", the cassette featured another Perković track, "Moli mala".